ColeDeanShepherd/TESUnity/README.md

 Bugs and feature requests are listed on the [GitHub issues page](https://github.com/ColeDeanShepherd/TESUnity/issues).
 Feel free to fork the source code and contribute, or use it in any way that falls under the [MIT License](https://github.com/ColeDeanShepherd/TESUnity/blob/master/LICENSE.txt).

+Please create a branch from develop for each "feature" (see [this article](http://nvie.com/posts/a-successful-git-branching-model/)).

 Morrowind Data Format Resources
 -------------------------------